lvsti/Ilion/doc/GettingStarted.md

 ### What Ilion is not?

-Ilion is not (yet) a replacement for the user interface of cloud-based localization services (e.g. Transifex).
+Ilion is not (yet) a replacement for the user interface of cloud-based localization services (e.g. Transifex or Smartling).
 The strings you change while running the app will not get synced back to the server or saved into the application.
 If you copy the application to another machine, the modified strings won't follow.
 So imagine it as an isolated sandbox where you can play around but cannot alter anything in the outside world.

 ### Basic usage